andrea-prearo/andrea-prearo.github.io/_posts/2023-11-25-Handling-UI-state-with-redux.md

 ## Conclusion

 In this post, I illustrated how it's possible to handle UI state using a very simplistic Redux based **state** container implementation.
-This approach allows us to take advantage of Redux prescriptive approach to state management to make the code easier to read, test, and reason about.
+This approach allows us to take advantage of Redux prescriptive approach to state management to make the code easier to read, test, and reason about, without the overhead of having to introduce middleware and side effects.

 The full code is available on [GitHub](https://github.com/andrea-prearo/LoginWithStore).